 Get or list resources in the Kubernetes cluster.

-Get logs from a specific pod in the Kubernetes cluster.
+Get logs for a specific pod in the Kubernetes cluster.

 List available API resources in the Kubernetes cluster.

-Update field(s) of a specific resource in the Kubernetes cluster.
+Update field(s) of a resource in the Kubernetes cluster.